-The current tenant has been instructed to contact Mr. Joseph Morgan, if the system is not operating, or if the mitigation system becomes damaged (ex. breakage of extraction piping).
+The current tenant has been instructed to contact Mr. Charles Morgan or Mr. George P. Morgan, if the system is not operating, or if the mitigation system becomes damaged (ex. breakage of extraction piping).

 5.3.2 Expansion of the SSD System